apache/servicecomb-website/_posts/2017-09-13-saga-background.md

 In our case, flight booking, car rental, hotel reservation, and payment are naturally independent actions and transaction of each can be performed atomically with their corresponding databases.

-We don't need atomicity at the trip transaction level either.
+We don\'t need atomicity at the trip transaction level either.
 One user may book the last seat on a flight which gets cancelled later due to insufficient balance in credit card.
 Another user may see the flight fully booked and one seat freed up for booking due to the cancellation.
 He/she can grab the last flight seat and complete the trip plan.
 It does not really matter to our business.